Amulet-Team/Amulet-Core/docs_source/getting_started/blocks/amulet.rst

 can directly manipulate it.

-In Amulet, blocks are stored as an array of arbitrary integer values which refer to a global block palette stored in the level's :attr:`~amulet.api.level.BaseLevel.block_palette` property as well as the chunk's :attr:`~amulet.api.chunk.chunk.Chunk.block_palette` property.
+In Amulet, blocks are stored as an array of arbitrary integer values which refer to a global block palette.

+See :class:`~amulet.api.chunk.blocks.Blocks` for the block array class which is stored in the chunk's :attr:`~amulet.api.chunk.chunk.Chunk.blocks` property.

+See :class:`~amulet.api.registry.block_manager.BlockManager` for the block palette class which is stored in the level's :attr:`~amulet.api.level.BaseLevel.block_palette` property as well as the chunk's :attr:`~amulet.api.chunk.chunk.Chunk.block_palette` property.